acorley094/Projects/README.md

-# Security Projects
+# Projects

-Welcome to the 'Security Projects' repository!
+Welcome to the 'Projects' repository!
 This repository serves as the main directory for various cybersecurity projects I am working on.
 Each project is organized in its own directory, containing relevant code, documentation, and resources.

 ## Table of Contents